SparkCode/anki-card-generator/e2e/README.md

 ## Troubleshooting

 - **Test Timeouts**: If the API response takes too long, the test will timeout.
 Check the `reading-card-timeout.png` screenshot to see what happened.
-- **Missing API Keys**: Ensure your API keys are correctly set as environment variables.
+- **Missing API Keys**: Ensure your OpenAI API key is correctly set as an environment variable.
 - **Element Not Found**: The test uses robust selectors, but if the UI changes significantly, selectors may need to be updated.